 Get the big picture story with a business plan and build your marketing strategy from there.
-A formal business plan identifies your goals, value proposition, target market, and how you’ll achieve your goals.
-Do you specialise in a particular cuisine, event, or service?
+A formal business plan identifies your goals, value proposition, target market and how you’ll achieve your goals.
+Do you specialize in a particular cuisine, event or service?
 How are you better than competitors and what is it you do to give customers their money’s worth?

-Your branding consultant should be able to help you with designing the right graphics and placing vehicle decals and wraps on your vehicle to maximize impact.
-Don’t forget to maintain branding consistency across your vehicles, shopfronts, brochures, and other marketing materials.
+Your branding consultant should be able to help you with designing the right graphics and placing vehicle decals and wraps on your vehicle to maximise impact.
+Don’t forget to maintain branding consistency across your vehicles, shop fronts, brochures and other marketing materials.

 Approach local business directly.
-Get involved in local businesses and volunteer organisations.
-Present your business as the go-to caterer.
+Get involved in local businesses and volunteer organizations.
+Present your business as their go-to caterer.
 Give back to the community with cost price services or freebies for those in need.
-Work with other local businesses – like florists, local musicians and performance halls, funeral homes, hotels, wine stores, gardening centers, and jewelry boutiques – to showcase your offerings to their customers.
+Work with other local businesses, like florists, local musicians and performance halls, funeral homes, hotels, wine stores, gardening centres, and jewellery boutiques, to showcase your offerings to their customers.

-Nothing beats getting up close and personal at events like trade shows and fairs.
-Similar events like community gatherings, farmers’ markets, and festivals are also fantastic opportunities to demonstrate your offerings.
-You can give out samples, menus, and pamphlets and give your target audience a chance to ask questions.
+Nothing beats getting up close and personal at events like trade shows, conferences and fairs.
+Similar events like community gatherings, farmers’ markets and festivals are also fantastic opportunities to demonstrate your offerings.
+You can give out samples, menus and pamphlets and give your target audience a chance to ask questions.
 Explore local events like food fairs, bridal fairs, local cook-offs, and community fundraisers where you can target potential customers with personalized menus.

-If you have a shop front, it could be excellent marketing real estate – so take full advantage of it!
+If you have a shop front, it could be excellent marketing real estate, so take full advantage of it!
 Use large, eye-catching signs to broadcast your business brand and let local traffic know what you do.
 Use your windows as well by placing signage and menus where appropriate.
 Use chalkboards and display pamphlets on countertops and tables.
-Sell branded goods like coffee mugs and keyrings.
+Sell branded goods like coffee mugs and reusable cutlery.

 You should have a system for staying in touch with existing customers because generating repeat business is probably much cheaper to do than converting new customers.